libjohn/workshop_git4ctd/00_init_c9.md

 ## Clone A Repository

-1. Copy an SSH style GitHub Repository Address into your clipboard
+1. Copy an SSH style GitHub Repository Address into your clipboard  (e.g. start here:  https://is.gd/git4ctd)
 1. At C9 Dashboard
 1. Add a new workspace
 1. Paste the GitHub repo address into the *Clone from Git or Mercurial URL* textbox